Salah injury update: Latest injury news on Liverpool star Mohamed Salah

 Latest update

+Speaking to the media ahead of Liverpool’s trip to Arsenal, Klopp said it ‘looks like’ Salah will be available to play at the Emirates Stadium.

+“Mo is a tough cookie and he was only a little bit cut, we were quite lucky with it.
+It was swollen, painful, yesterday a little less swollen, less painful,” Klopp said.
+“Now I got the message before the press conference that Mo is ready to train and we will see how that looks.”

-Speaking after the game, Jurgen Klopp confirmed that Salah is not ‘100 percent right’ and he didn’t seem as optimistic as Salah was about the severity of the injury.
+Speaking after the game at Brighton, Jurgen Klopp confirmed that Salah is not ‘100 percent right’ and he didn’t seem as optimistic as Salah was about the severity of the injury.

 “He thinks it is not serious but when Mohamed Salah is sitting you can see it is not 100 percent right.
 We have to see,” Klopp told BT Sport.
 “He thinks it’s from when he hit the ball and he got blocked and his foot got stretched.”

-Liverpool will assess Salah’s fitness in the coming days, but they will not take any risks with the Egyptian superstar.
+Liverpool will continue to assess Salah’s fitness in the coming days, but they will not take any risks with the Egyptian superstar.

-They travel to Arsenal on Wednesday in the Premier League and then face Nottingham Forest in the FA Cup next weekend, so Klopp may not want to risk Salah before the international break.
+It looks like he will travel with the squad for their game at Arsenal on Wednesday in the Premier League and they then face Nottingham Forest in the FA Cup next weekend.

+Klopp has a tricky decision on whether or not he wants to risk Salah before the international break, where he will play for Egypt in the huge World Cup playoff qualifiers against Senegal